Which barn types do we remove?

 - Heritage barns being intentionally deconstructed for salvage lumber

-Aged wood vs steel roof
+Aged wood or steel roof — which sets the pace?

 The fastest demo pattern on a pole barn is to drop the roof, push the framing into a pile, and load.
 The slowest demo pattern on an old aged-wood barn is intentional deconstruction for salvage lumber — every board, beam, and rafter handled by hand.
 Most owners pick one path or the other.
 A few want a hybrid: salvage the high-value beams, demo the rest.
 We will price both ways on the estimate.